Carling Black Label: United States

 After the repeal of prohibition in 1933, the Peerless Motor Car Company, looking for a way to diversify in the car market of the Great Depression, purchased the American rights to Carling's formulas, identifying labels and trademarks.
 Technicians and brewmasters were sent from Canada to convert a Peerless plant in Cleveland, Ohio, into the Brewing Corporation of America.
 They first tried just brewing Carling's Red Cap Ale, but sales were too slow to maintain the brewery, and didn't climb until the introduction of Black Label lager.
 The philosophy behind Black Label was to have a high quality lager that was available nationwide, but with a locally brewed budget price.
 The strategy worked, and the next several decades led to rapid growth and expansion for the brewery and the Carling Black Label brand.
 Carling Black Label was available to GIs in Vietnam, but still in steel cans, which were sometimes rusted when the troops got it there, and served warm.

 When Carling stopped producing Black Label to focus on a more profitable lager, they found their sales plummeting.
 Carling re-introduced Black Label with a beautiful blonde named Mabel, portrayed by Jeanne Goodspeed, with the slogan "Hey Mabel, Black Label!".
 The twenty-year marketing campaign cemented the name in the popular culture of America.

 In 1979, after several years of intense pressure from Miller and Anheuser-Busch, Carling was bought out by the Heileman Brewing Co. of La Crosse, Wisconsin.
 Carling and the Black Label brand are currently owned by the Molson Coors Brewing Company.
-Though no longer widely distributed in the U.S., Black Label remains the official beer of Beer Frisbee.
+Though no longer widely distributed in the U.S., Black Label is still available in select markets (notably, metro Detroit), and remains the official beer of Beer Frisbee.